prateeksawhney97/Advanced-Lane-Finding-P2/Advanced-Lane-Finding-P2.md

 #### 1. Briefly discuss any problems / issues you faced in your implementation of this project.
 Where will your pipeline likely fail?
 What could you do to make it more robust?

 The project video ran smoothly.
-There will some errors in the starting but after that it was successfully drawing the lane area over the road.
+It was successfully drawing the lane area over the road with the radius of curvature and center offset clearly plotted and changing their values.
 I also ran the Pipeline over the challenge video and the hard-challenge video.

 I think the pipeline will fail when the road curves a lot and there is a sudden change in the direction like the roads in hilly areas as the case in hard-challenge-video.
 Some measures could be taken so as to adjust the pipeline so that it also draws lane areas over the roads of hilly areas as well i.e. where there are a lot of curves.